MicrosoftDocs/security/operations/respond-incident.md

 The analyst notes that the PowerShell script:

-- Created a persistence mechanism by downloading a binary and hiding it into a NTFS Alternate Data Stream (ADS).
+- Created a persistence mechanism by downloading a binary and hiding it into an NTFS Alternate Data Stream (ADS).
 ADSs are used in Windows to store additional information about files but attackers also use them to hide content.
 - Launched the binary and configured it to be launched at every startup using a scheduled task.

 Once launched, the binary creates a network connection to an IP address that has been declared as malicious.